robotology/wb-toolbox/README.md

 A more permanent and scalable solution can be found in https://github.com/robotology/codyco-superbuild/issues/141#issuecomment-257892256.

+### `YARP` not installed in the system default directory

-- In case you compiled `YARP` in a directory different from the system default one and you are not using RPATH, you need to tell to MATLAB the location in which to find the shared libraries for `YARP`.
+In case you compiled `YARP` in a directory different from the system default one and you are not using RPATH, you need to tell to MATLAB the location in which to find the shared libraries for `YARP`.
 If you launch MATLAB from command line, this task is already done for you by `bash` (if you edited `.bashrc`).
 If you launch MATLAB from the UI (e.g. on macOS by double clicking the application icon) you need to further add the variables in `${MATLAB_ROOT}/bin/.matlab7rc.sh` by first doing

 ```bash
     chmod +w .matlab7rc.sh